 The proof of God’s presence is a sense of awareness that you already have, and you feel called for His purpose, for whatever reason you have delayed seeking Him out, you already know this much.
 Your life is too big to be one big coincidence, you were created to be introduced to your creator and all you have experienced even till this day is pointing you to Him, He wants it all to drive you to Him.

-What is the point to seeking Him?
+What is the point of seeking Him?

 The point of seeking God is satisfaction!
-Your desires are insatiable only because you have been feeding yourself with the wrong thing all this time.
+Your desires are insatiable only because you have been feeding yourself the wrong thing all this time.
 That is why we all end up frustrated again and again.
 Most times even Christians are guilty of this.
-The moment you begin to seek satisfaction in something else other than God you find yourself beginning to grow worried, frustrated, bored and depressed, these are all pointers of a faulty diet — a life where you are not satisfied by God.
-God’s greatest desire is for those He has called be become His children to delight in seeking Him.
-“The Lord takes pleasure in those who fear him, in those who hope in his steadfast love.“ (Psalm 147:1, KJV).
+The moment you begin to seek satisfaction in something else other than God you find yourself beginning to grow worried, frustrated, bored, and depressed, these are all pointers of a faulty diet — a life where you are not satisfied by God.
+God’s greatest desire is for those He has called to become His children to delight in seeking Him.
+“The Lord takes pleasure in those who fear him, in those who hope in his steadfast love.”
+(Psalm 147:1, KJV).

-If you are tired of the kind of life that you have lead all these years, and are tired of guessing what your life should be about, then this letter is to you.
-I’m not giving you false hope to cling on to, many people believe that’s what Christianity is all about.
-If God is a false hope to you, and you would rather stick to the life you already have now than try something (or rather someone) new then suit yourself, but if you acknowledge and accept Him that HE IS real then your life is in for a big change.
+If you are tired of the kind of life that you have led all these years and are tired of guessing what your life should be about, then this letter is to you.
+I’m not giving you false hope to cling to, many people believe that’s what Christianity is all about.
+If God is a false hope to you, and you would rather stick to the life you already have now than try something (or rather someone) new, then suit yourself, but if you acknowledge and accept Him that HE IS real then your life is in for a big change.
 All I am asking you is to take one more leap, I am assuring you that it is in the right direction.

 What is the assurance of finding Him?